Dangme language

-The Dangme language, also Adangme, Dangbe or Adaŋgbi, is a Kwa language spoken in south-eastern Ghana by the Dangme people (Dangmeli).
+The Dangme language, also written Dangbe or Dangbɛ, and less properly Adangme, Dangbe or Adaŋgbi, is a Kwa language spoken in south-eastern Ghana by the Dangme people (Dangmeli).
 They are part of the larger Ga-Dangme ethnic group.
 Klogbi is a variant, spoken by the Kloli (Klo or Krobo People).
 Kropp Dakubu (1987) is the most thorough grammar of the language.

 Classification

 Adangme is a Kwa language, part of the Niger–Congo family.
 It is closely related to Ga, and together they form the Ga–Dangme branch within Kwa.

 Geographic distribution

 Adangme is spoken in Ghana by over 800,000 people as of 2004.

 It is the aboriginal language spoken in Ghana, Togo, and Benin by the people of Ada, Osudoku, Manya Krobo, Yilo Krobo, Shai, Ningo, Prampram and Kpone.
 Adangme is partly mutually intelligible with Ga, and, to a lesser extent, Ewe.
 Nevertheless, many Adangme people also speak or understand at least one of these languages, painting the relationship as asymmetric.
 Adangme as a school subject is taught in the Adangme areas.

 The land of these related tribes stretched from the Greater Accra Region to the Eastern Region of Ghana, northward to the Akwapim hills and has all the Adangmeland on the east and the Ga to the west of it.
 Bawaleshi, which is about 4.8 km southwest of Dodowa, is the last Adangme town which is close to the Akwapim and the Ga boundaries.

 There are six main dialects which coincide with political units.
 The coastal dialects are Ada, Ningo and Prampram (Gbugbla).
 The inland dialects are Shai (Sɛ), Krobo (Klo) and Osudoku.